samizdatco/skia-canvas/docs/api/imagedata.md

 "RGBAF32"
 ```

 Note that not all of them use 4-byte orderings like `rgba` does, so be sure to use the `.bytesPerPixel` field when stepping through them.
+Also, be aware that though the floating point types have higher precision, Skia Canvas does not currently render in HDR, so all pixel values will be clamped to the `[0, 1]` range when drawn.

 ### `.bytesPerPixel`